hwaengfan/dev-journal/dev-journal-backend/README.md

 ## To run this locally, make sure to:

 1. Set up a MySQL database server
-2. fill in the correct environment variables
+2. Fill in the correct environment variables
-3. migrate the tables
+3. Migrate the tables

 #### Create a .env file containing: